ovgu-nit/deception/pages/databases/GAME.md

 This dataset is a robust foundation for training and evaluating lie detection algorithms in economically relevant settings — offering higher realism and data quality than previously available resources.

+__The full database release is forthcoming and will be freely available for academic use.__

 ## Future Layouts
 In the ongoing second layout, buyers can choose to receive assistance from an AI-based deception detection system after the seller's recommendation — or, in a sublayout, receive the true card color with 100% accuracy directly from the experimenter.